Feminism in Argentina: 1920s

 The feminist movement during the 1920s was especially relevant, as activists achieved greater organization, perseverance and scope of membership to push for the rights that women were getting in other countries.
 The end of World War I ushered in a new period of political restlessness among urban Argentines.
 The feasibility of female suffrage was reinforced by news of women's activities in the war and the debate that was taking place in the United States, the United Kingdom and France.
 In this context, the National Congress received several bills of women's suffrage in the decade, although all of them were shelved and disregarded.
 The constitution of Santa Fe Province of 1921 recognized the right of women to vote in municipal elections.
 In 1928, under a new constitution women from San Juan Province voted in provincial elections.

 In 1920, the associations led by Moreau decided to carry out a mock election campaign in Buenos Aires simultaneously with the congressional elections that were taking place in March.
 The idea was inspired by French suffragists who had held a mock election in 1918 in Paris to "gauge public support for woman suffrage."
 The mock election for women was held through the cooperation of rival feminist groups, including the Comité Pro Sufragio Femenino, the Partido Feminista Nacional, the Unión Feminista Nacional and the Asociación Pro Derechos de la Mujer.
 While Dr. Moreau wanted a "well conducted, dignified campaign", Lanteri—who was running for office with the National Feminist Party—sought more exposure and received attention from the North American and South American press, as well as Buenos Aires newspapers.
 Since she worked with many women from the British community, the Buenos Aires Herald followed her campaign closely, dubbing her "the Pankhurst of Argentina".
 The mock election was attended by over 4,000 women, with the Socialist Party making the best showing, followed by Julieta Lanteri and the Radical Party.
 A second voting exercise was held in November to coincide with the municipal elections.

-Working Class Argentinian Women
+Working-class Argentine women

-One of the main running themes of Argentinian feminism has been the female industrial working class and their growth.
+One of the main running themes of Argentine feminism has been the female industrial working class and their growth.
 The validity of the female working class of Argentina was something that most, if not all, Argentine feminists agreed on, therefore making them one of the bases of the Argentine feminist movement.
 Working class women were some of the first women in Argentina to fight against the men who wanted to limit them.
 Many of them did this by joining neighborhood associations and unions in order to fight for improved living and working conditions.
-These organizations made huge advancements in Argentinian feminism as it showed that these women were not submissive and were going to fight for what they believed in.
+These organizations made huge advancements in Argentine feminism as it showed that these women were not submissive and were going to fight for what they believed in.